-A forty-five-day public notice is being provided for this TMDL.
-During that time, the TMDL will be available on the GA EPD website, a copy of the TMDL will be provided on request, and the public will be invited to provide comments on the TMDL.
+A forty-five-day public notice was provided for this TMDL.
+During that time, the draft TMDL was available on the GA EPD website, a copy of the draft TMDL was to be provided on request, and the public was invited to provide comments on the TMDL.